 Venturing into the crest of this journey was solely to include the enriching conversations fuelled by everything around.

 It got me thinking, how well do we think we actually know somebody?
-Friends or family, how much is enough to stare back with firm belief that you were aware of these episodes.
+Friends or family, how much is enough to stare back with a firm belief that you were aware of these episodes.
 At that moment I wondered, where was I during that phase of their life, why hadn’t I been there?
 We were victims of oblivion and yet the shallow surface seemed far more than sufficient.
-I on the other hand, would shake my head with heated disagreement.
+I, on the other hand, would shake my head with heated disagreement.

 Nailed down to the raw truth Socrates once said, “I know one thing: that I know nothing.”